Skip to content

 Once or twice a week, exfoliation removes dead skin cells that accumulate on the surface of our skin, encouraging cell renewal to improve skin texture and achieve a more radiant and uniform complexion.
 It also allows the skin to better absorb subsequent skincare products for better results.
 There are currently different types of exfoliants on the market such as physical scrubs (mechanical exfoliation), enzymatic exfoliants, or liquid chemical exfoliants (exfoliating acids).

-7. Sunscreen protection
+7. Sunscreen Protection

 As the final step in the daytime skincare routine, sunscreen protects the skin from the harmful effects of UV rays and helps prevent certain skin-related diseases.
 Although less prominent at certain times of the year, UV rays are present year-round, so it's recommended to protect yourself throughout the year whenever you are exposed.